 Appearances do matter.
 Indonesians place a high value on appearances and looking businesslike will go a long way.
-Dress code depends on the industry, with banking and finance being the most conservative.
+The dress code depends on the industry, with banking and finance being the most conservative.

 Remember, how you dress is one of the most important factors in not being hired in Indonesia

 Do your research about the company where you are interviewing.
 Find out what their employees wear and then dress as they are or nicer than that.
 Whenever you are in doubt, the best policy is to call ahead and inquire about the dress requirements.
 If not sure what attire is required for the interview, dress on the conservative side.